 The bird droppings on the floor of your house can be key indicators of bigger problems.
 They can also help you fine tune your business, find areas where you can tighten up your feed conversion, decrease mortality and increase performance.

 In this week's Scoop on Poop video, we discuss what it takes to develop “tight guts” and take a look at real examples of healthy and unhealthy poop throughout the grow out process from a commercial poultry farm.

 A tight gut simply means a high functioning digestive system.
 Healthy, solid droppings are the best way to measure how tight your birds’ guts actually are.
-When birds have strong, healthy digestive systems and tight guts, your nutrition program goes further, resulting in better feed conversion and healthier birds, not to mention higher profits.
-So, how do you get tight guts in this Antibiotic Free environment?
-By strengthening the birds’ natural defenses and digestive ability.
+When birds have strong, healthy digestive systems and tight guts, your nutrition program goes further, resulting in better feed conversion and healthier birds—not to mention higher profits.
+So, how do you get tight guts in this antibiotic-free environment?
+By strengthening your birds’ natural defenses and digestive ability.
 To do this, you need a powerhouse of probiotics, organic acids and biologically active carbon.
 Studies show these work in combination to increase bird health and flock weights, decrease mortality, improve immune systems and create better performance across the board in poultry flocks.
 Let’s break down why.